paezha/University-AI-Panel/README.md

 But let us assume for a moment that using AIs in their current form does becomes an in-demand tool in the short term.
-What is the expected longevity of skills like prompt engineering?
+What is the expected longevity of skills like prompt “engineering”?

 Apart from a few methodological developments (like transformers), improvement in the performance of AIs (say, from ChatGPT-2 to the latest